IgorSilvares/stlc-portfolio/STLC/requeriments.md

   - Where will the message asking for the user's age be displayed?
   - How the system will store the data from the user's age?
   - Does the message only appear when the user tries to navigate to the alcoholic products category?
+  - How should de age be verified(e.g., simple input, date picker...)

 ### **3. Shipping Cost Changes**